 Insurance costs will vary by location but it isn't unreasonable to price in $500 per month.

-Thus, if the agency starts with just one eight hour nightly onsite client it will divide the 240 hours of monthly onsite work into $500 to determine the per-hour charge necessary to pay the insurance bill.
+Thus, if the agency starts with just one eight-hour nightly onsite client it will divide the 240 hours of monthly onsite work into $500 to determine the per-hour charge necessary to pay the insurance bill.

 The new security guard company would need to charge $2 per-hour to cover insurance costs for this one client.

-But, adding a second 240 hour per-month client will not greatly change insurance costs but would immediately drop the amount needed for insurance to just $1 per hour.
+Adding a second 240 hour per-month client will not greatly change insurance costs but would immediately drop the amount needed for insurance to just $1 per hour.

-You can see why it is so important for the new startup to quickly acquire a handful clients to spread out the cost of the insurance.
+You can see why it is so important for the new startup to quickly acquire a handful of clients to spread out the cost of the insurance.

-Pricing in $2 per hour for insurance isn't going to allow the new agency to compete against companies which disperse out their insurance cost.
+However, pricing in $2 per hour for insurance isn't going to allow the new agency to compete against companies which disperse out their insurance cost.

-The new startup should set aside enough resources to purchase six months of coverage in advance.
+Therefore, if possible, the new startup should set aside enough resources to purchase six months of coverage in advance.